- To be in close familiarity or friendship; closeness.

 - The emotional/sexual:

-- Craves attunement and emotional connection.
+- Craves intimacy and emotional connection.
 You are turned on when your partner looks deeply into your eyes, holds you, and is present.
-You love romance and music, tastes and silk sheets.
+You love romance and music, flowers and silk sheets.

 - This sexual type can sometimes have difficulty becoming aroused with their partner if they feel there is emotional conflict or a difference in sexual needs and desires.